saratkm/sample_automation/README.md

 Firefox must be installed at:
 C:\Program Files\MozillaFirefox47.0.1\firefox.exe

-Versions: Firefox47.0.1 with Selenium 2.53.1
+Versions: Firefox 46.x.x or 47.0.1 with Selenium 2.53.1

 FF should have a profile: "selenium"
 Must have a folder c:\bnzdownloads\LOGS

 Project folder structure: C:\Projects\sample_automation

-# Supports:
+# Browser support:
-chrome, IE and headless browsers
+Chrome, FF, IE, Gecko and HTML headless browsers

 ------------------------------------------
 Following will be tested: